Ivan Fedotov: Playing career

 Upon completion of his compulsory training, Fedotov's contract with the Flyers was initially announced to have been tolled for the following 2023–24 season.
 However with the memorandum of understanding suspended between the NHL and KHL, Fedotov was signed to a two-year contract to resume his playing career with previous club, CSKA Moscow of the KHL on 8 July 2023.
 The KHL later announced to have registered his contract with CSKA on the basis of Fedotov not holding a 'valid and binding contract with a NHL club'.
 On 31 July, the NHL and the Flyers contested the KHL's decision to register his contract, and formally submitted a request to the International Ice Hockey Federation (IIHF) that his contract with the Flyers be tolled.
 CSKA terminated Fedotov's contract on 28 March 2024, and he then joined the Flyers for the remainder of the 2023–24 NHL season.
 Fedotov made his NHL debut in a 4–3 overtime loss against the New York Islanders on 1 April, entering the game in relief of Samuel Ersson and making 19 saves on 21 shots.

 On 14 September 2025, Fedotov was traded to the Columbus Blue Jackets in exchange for a 2026 sixth-round draft pick.
+In playing out the final season of his NHL contract in the season, Fedotov played exclusively with Columbus' AHL affiliate, the Cleveland Monsters.

+Having concluded his contract with the Blue Jackets, Fedotov as a free agent returned to Russia to sign a two-year contract with Spartak Moscow of the KHL on 2 July 2026.